aragon/aragon-wiki/docs/dev/AragonOS.md

 <center>
 # AragonOS

 *Reflects [aragon-core](https://github.com/aragon/aragon-core) 2.0.1 implementation.
-Updated Dec 4th, 2017*
+Updated Jan.
+2nd, 2018.*

-An [exokernel](https://en.wikipedia.org/wiki/Exokernel)-inspired architecture for modular, upgradeable and secure DAOs
+An [exokernel](https://en.wikipedia.org/wiki/Exokernel)-inspired architecture for modular, upgradeable, and secure DAOs
 </center>

 ## Introduction

-This exokernel-inspired architecture enables modular, upgradeable and secure DAOs (Decentralized Autonomous Organizations).
-A UNIX-inspired permissions system, that allows safe and efficient control over software resources by utilizing smart contracts.
+This exokernel-inspired architecture enables modular, upgradeable, and secure Decentralized Autonomous Organizations (DAOs).
+It implements a UNIX-inspired permissioning system with smart contracts to allow for safe and efficient control over software resources.

-Smart contracts can define the rules and penalties around an agreement.
-They can also make decisions as well as enforce said commitments.
-Such as the ability to move large amounts of funds.
-But such significant responsibilities also make smart contracts a prime target for attacks.
-Smart contracts are essential to to the Ethereum ecosystem.
-Testing and certifying them is not an absolute remedy because, inevitably, humans make mistakes.
+Smart contracts, an essential component of the Ethereum ecosystem, can define the rules and penalties around an agreement.
+They can also make decisions and enforce prior commitments, such as transfering large amounts of funds.
+However, such significant responsibilities make smart contracts a prime target for attacks.
+Testing and auditing them are not absolute remedies because, inevitably, humans make mistakes.

-So how does one guarantee DAOs that run efficiently and securely?
-And with upgradeability, ensuring the safety and evolution of the Ethereum ecosystem?
+So, how does one guarantee DAOs that run efficiently and securely?
+And how do we provide upgrading capabilities to these DAOs, to ensure the safety and evolution of the Ethereum ecosystem?

-We present our take on our secure decentralized operating system: _AragonOS_.
+We present our secure decentralized operating system: _AragonOS_.

 This document provides a technical overview about the architecture.
-For a less technical oriented introduction to AragonOS, you can check the [announcement blogpost](https://blog.aragon.one/introducing-aragonos-say-hi-to-modular-and-extendable-organizations-8555af1076f3).
+For a less technically-oriented introduction to AragonOS, you can check the [announcement blogpost](https://blog.aragon.one/introducing-aragonos-say-hi-to-modular-and-extendable-organizations-8555af1076f3).

 ## 1. Kernel and the Access Control List

-The Access Control List (ACL) is the filter which determines whether an address has a certain role in the context of an app.
-It either permits or prohibits performing actions in a given context, such as an update, as well as determining the entities with power over that permission.
+The **Access Control List** (ACL) is the filter which determines whether an [entity](#entity) has a certain role in the context of an app.
+It either permits or prohibits performing actions, such as an update, in a given context, as well as determining the entities with power over that permission.

-The ACL permissions system is inspired by UNIX.
-ACL controls the permissions in the system afforded to a user and can ease the transfer of permissions.
+The ACL permissioning system is inspired by UNIX.
+ACLs control the permissions afforded to a user in the system and can ease the transfer of said permissions.
 Similar to the `sudo` command in UNIX, users can escalate permissions, but with more flexibility and granularity.

+A reference implementation of the Kernel and its ACL can be found here: [`Kernel.sol`](https://github.com/aragon/aragon-core/blob/dev/contracts/kernel/Kernel.sol).

-### Apps
+### Apps and Actions

-Apps are smart contracts that rely on the Kernel--the core of the operating system--for their own ACL and code upgrades.
-Because apps are upgradeable, we can rely on them to exist for a long period of time.
-This means it is safe for an app to be responsible for owning different assets on behalf of the DAO (e.g. tokens and ENS names).
-Apps can implement multiple actions and these actions can be protected or not by the ACL, in case one action is protected, execution of the action will only be allowed when permitted by the ACL.
+**App**s are smart contracts that rely on the Kernel—the core of the operating system—for maintaining their ACL and upgrading their code.
+Apps can interact with users and other smart contracts by implementing **Action**s, where each action is a publicly-accessible function that may or may not be protected by the ACL.
+Any actions that are protected are only allowed to be executed if the caller is permitted by the ACL.
+Because apps are upgradeable, we expect them to exist for a long period of time and be safely responsible for owning assets on behalf of the DAO (e.g. tokens and ENS names).

+App instances are identified by their deployed Ethereum addresses.

 ### Roles

 Another feature in ensuring security within the ecosystem is the ease of delegating responsibilities for autonomous execution.
-Apps can define any number of roles and roles can group one or more actions behind them.
-In order to perform an action protected by the ACL, the entity wishing to perform it must have the permission to execute that role’s actions.
+Apps can define any number of **Role**s, where each role grants access to one or more of the app's actions as part of the app's ACL.
+Any entity wishing to perform an action protected by the ACL must have the necessary permissions by having a role that is capable of executing that action.

 Roles are always unique to each app.
-Being able to perform a given role in one app does not grant the permission to perform the role in other apps.
+Having a given role in one app does not grant the permission to perform that same role in other apps.

 An entity can have many roles in one app.

 Example: